 DBT is primarily intended to lessen self-harming behaviors, drug use, and suicidal attempts, thoughts, or urges.
 People who fit the criteria for borderline personality disorder can benefit from it, which makes it one of the few therapies that work.

-Without the right care, illnesses like depression and addiction may keep returning, negatively affecting a person's work, school, or personal life.
+Without the right care, illnesses like depression and addiction may keep returning, negatively affecting a person’s work, school, or personal life.
 In the worst-case scenario, symptoms can be life-threatening.
-It’s essential to create a strategy to improve your health, and both depression and substance abuse treatment increase your quality of life.
+It’s essential to create a strategy to improve your health, and both depression and substance abuse treatment as a co-occurring disorder to increase your quality of life.

 Everyone’s journey is unique to them, which is why treatment should take place in a supportive and encouraging environment.
 Immediate treatment produces the best results, so don’t wait to reach out.

-Work towards long-lasting sobriety and also live a healthy, happy life with the help of our passionate team of medical professionals at Soledad House.
+Work towards long-lasting sobriety and also live a healthy, happy life without the constraints of a co-occurring disorder with the help of our passionate team of medical professionals at Soledad House.

 Our team will outline a comprehensive treatment plan that is individualized for your healthcare needs and personal goals.
+We will take a whole person approach to healing the root of your co-occurring disorder, enabling you to regain sustainable autonomy over your life once more.
 If you or a loved one are seeking guidance for depression and substance abuse, contact us today to start your recovery.